How does the Tool Library Work?

 How long can I borrow a tool?

 The standard loan period is one week.
 If a tool is in high-demand, we may ask you return it early, so others may use it as well.
-Most tools, if not requested by another member, may also be renewed up to three times.
+If not requested by another member, tools may be renewed up to three times.

 Can I renew a tool online?

-Yes!
+Yes Please!
+Don't haul it back and forth to the library just to renew.
 Log in to your account, select "Loans" from your account menu, click the "renew" button next to the tools you want to renew, then click "complete transaction" at the bottom of the screen.
-If it doesn't let you renew automatically it likely means you've had it awhile or another member has it on reserve.
+If it doesn't let you renew automatically it likely means another member has it on reserve.
 If you need help, please email your branch.

 Can I see if you own a certain tool?